Be a Spy & 4 More Useful Tips to Make Your Landing Pages More Customer-Centric

 ecard graphic for optimized landing pages

 1. Start with Espionage – Perhaps the most difficult hurdle on the road to landing page optimization is finding the starting point.
 It’s a good idea to research blog posts and case studies from across the web, but don’t use your findings as the exclusive indicator of where to begin.
-They tend to be general in their advice and tailoring your landing pages is more than having an orange call-to-action button.
+They tend to be general in their advice, and tailoring your landing pages is more than having an orange call-to-action button.

-Chances are that your competitors are on the road to optimization too.
-There’s nothing wrong with spying to find out what works, and what doesn’t, specific to your marketplace.
+Chances are that your competitors are on the road to optimization, too.
+There’s nothing wrong with spying to find out what works and what doesn’t, specific to your marketplace.

-With a thorough competitor analysis, you can discover your competitors’ lead generation practices, landing page optimization tactics, pricing policies and more.
+With a thorough competitor analysis, you can discover your competitors’ lead generation practices, landing page optimization tactics, pricing policies, and more.

 And don’t forget to “spy” on your customers too.
-Social media analysis shows you where they congregate and what are their interests so you can add segment-specific context to your landing page content.
+Social media analysis shows you where they congregate and what their interests are so you can add segment-specific context to your landing page content.

 2. Use Best Practices – Incredibly, there still exists entire industry sectors that use relatively undeveloped web marketing techniques.
 It means that even a good competitor analysis might not reveal the best way to optimize your pages.